iRedlon/jparty/documentation/patch-notes.md

 ---

 ### New visuals and sounds
-- New "appearance" menu tab to change the background theme
+- New background theme options in the settings menu
 - Slight menu redesign across the board
-- New music for the lobby and when waiting for the response of an all wager clue
+- New music for the lobby
-- New sound effects for buzzing in, submitting responses and wagers, and clue decisions
+- New sound effects for selecting clues, buzzing in, submitting responses and wagers, and clue decisions

 ---